Stop Pursuing Peace And Productivity

-From here, the productive and peaceful results speak for themselves – no pushing required.
+From here, the productive and peaceful results speak for themselves – no pushing is required.

-If you want to see how to leverage this capacity for yourself more deeply – I highly recommend you check out my group and private coaching offerings here or get started with these free resources here.
+If you want to see how change is happening in your life more clearly – and leverage this capacity for yourself more deeply – I highly recommend you check out my group and private coaching offerings or get started with these free resources.

 [Free Meditation] The Dangers Of Self-Improvement

 How you get into the water is less important than actually being in the water.

 I recently sat down with Linda Roggli, PCC, for a quick and informative interview.

 10 Hard To Believe (But True) Productivity Statistics

 Here are some of my favorite hard to believe productivity statistics that help point out what science has known longer than our society